 Be sure to consider the type of media they respond to best as well.
 If all you’re presenting is blogs to people much more interested in videos, you might not be getting the response you’re looking for.
 CRM software will help your team visualize much more easily which forms of media gain a better response.

-Also try to engage with them on a personal level.
+Also, try to engage with them on a personal level.
 People are more likely to respond to brands that seem like a helpful friend or family member.
 Take the time to know them on a personal level and connect your products or services to their interests, like music, series, books, video games, sports, restaurants, and films.
 Share the stories of inspiration and obstacles they share with your team.
 Uplift them and they will uplift you in turn.

 As you acquire leads for your business, you should be segmenting them into categories to better serve their needs on a personal level.
 Personalized content will make them feel more engaged and loyal to your business as you treat them more like an individual than customer #494309.
 Create more personalized content with these segments in mind, or think of which segments would be most interested in the content you’ve already created, and send it to them.

 You could also do segmented monthly newsletters, sending a list of all the blogs and other content you’ve created during that week to your readers.
-In order to generate higher open and click-through rates, match the content with each segment’s goals, challenges, and personal interest.
+In order to generate higher open and click-through rates, match the content with each segment’s goals, challenges, and personal interests.

 Your design may also be a huge turn off from your content.
 Don’t leave long paragraphs on your blogs.
 It may look fine on your computer, but if someone were to view it on mobile it would look like a wall of text.
 It’s not very appealing if the subject matter doesn’t pull you in right away and may make your blog post seem longer than it actually is.

-Break up you paragraphs to four or five lines to create plenty of white space.
+Break up your paragraphs into four or five lines to create plenty of white space.
 Use clear headlines to label and organize up your content, and make use of bullets and numbering as well to keep points brief and sequential.
 Don’t clutter your page with advertisements and CTAs to offers.
 For a long post, 3 are good enough.
 One near the top, in the middle, and at the end will suffice.
 One or two is good for a shorter post.

-Your website design itself may be also be an issue.
+Your website design itself may also be an issue.
 The colors could be too bright.
 The text may be too small.
 It could be cluttered, leading to difficult navigation for users.
 In order to determine if this may be the issue for you, engage in some A/B testing with real customers with your current site and a sleeker, more minimalist version.
 You’d be surprised how many people don’t have the patience to dig around.

-Hope you’ve enjoyed our tips with a few ideas for how turn to things around.
+Hope you’ve enjoyed our tips with a few ideas for how to turn to things around.
 Now go forth and get your content the traffic it deserves.